ccswbs/UoGd7-Training/sidebar.md

 # Sidebar Menus

 Sidebar menus show up on the right side of the page, beside the main body content.
-They can be easily customized to display a portion of the main menu on all pages, or a few select ones.
+They can be easily customized to display a portion of the main menu on all pages, or a few select pages.

 For help with creating menus, see the [Managing Menus](menuitems.md) page.